Welcome to Business Executives Networking Group (BENG)

 “Putting others first” and “members helping members” are the foundation of BENG’s success.
 Whether you view it as good karma, payback for the benefits you have received, or just want to be part of the greater good, we welcome you to take a more active role.

 If you are willing to provide up to 4 hours per month of volunteering to help maintain the BENG organization, we thank you.
-Please contact us for more information on what roles currently need filling by filling out the form at .
+Please contact us for more information on what roles are currently needed by emailing [email protected] .

 How Can I Open a New BENG Chapter in My Hometown?